 8. Post-trip, use the Disney Merchandise Department.
 If you came home from your Disney trip wishing you'd bought that striped Mickey tote bag, not all hope is lost.
 Contact the Disney Merchandise Department at 1-877-560-6477 or firstname.lastname@example.org and provide them with the most specific description of the product as possible.
 Tip: If you’re on the fence about buying something, snap a photo of it, along with the barcode to make ordering from home a lot easier.

-10. Find some of your favorite hometown stores at Disney Springs.
+9. Find some of your favorite hometown stores at Disney Springs.
 Whether you're in the market for a quintessentially Disney item or designer duds, Disney Springs has it.
-As the complex continues to expand through 2016, visitors will find that a dose of well-known stores have descended upon the area.
-Starting in mid-May, new shops will open in phases; they include: MAC Cosmetics, kate spade new york, Sephora, Under Armour, Sperry, and Lucky Brand, among others.
+There's MAC Cosmetics, kate spade new york, Sephora, Under Armour, Sperry, and Lucky Brand, among others.